 I have introduced a number of new overlay options in the past couple years and will continue to introduce more in the future.

 I use a 3-layer veneer for my headstock backstrap.
-This is a beautiful appointment that gives the headstock strong visual interest and artistry while also highlighting the curved volute.
+This is a beautiful appointment that gives the back of the headstock visual interest while also highlighting the curved volute.

 Inlaid Back Centerstrip